bufferapp/android-clean-architecture-boilerplate/readme.md

 The presenters use an instance of a [SingleUseCase](https://github.com/bufferapp/android-clean-architecture-boilerplate/blob/master/domain/src/main/java/org/buffer/android/boilerplate/domain/interactor/SingleUseCase.kt) from the Domain layer to retrieve data.
 Note here that there is no direct name reference to the UseCase that we are using - we do inject an instance of the [GetBufferoos](https://github.com/bufferapp/android-clean-architecture-boilerplate/blob/master/domain/src/main/java/org/buffer/android/boilerplate/domain/interactor/browse/GetBufferoos.kt) UseCase, however.

 The presenter receives data from the Domain layer in the form of a [Bufferoo](https://github.com/bufferapp/android-clean-architecture-boilerplate/blob/master/presentation/src/main/java/org/buffer/android/boilerplate/presentation/model/BufferooView.kt).
-These instances are mapped to instance of this layers model, which is a BufferooView using the [BufferooMapper](https://github.com/bufferapp/android-clean-architecture-boilerplate/blob/master/presentation/src/main/java/org/buffer/android/boilerplate/presentation/mapper/BufferooMapper.kt).
+These instances are mapped to instance of this layer's model, which is a BufferooView using the [BufferooMapper](https://github.com/bufferapp/android-clean-architecture-boilerplate/blob/master/presentation/src/main/java/org/buffer/android/boilerplate/presentation/mapper/BufferooMapper.kt).

 ### Domain